BackEnd Development

 Coded pages, views, and states - that are ready for development

-All back-end systems planning finalized - remember, there is no "should" in development.
+All back-end systems planning finalized - remember, .
 It either does something or it does not.
 There is no in-between.

 Management - With multiple team members doing different kinds of jobs and relying on one another, even the most experienced and responsible developer benefits greatly from help getting what they need from other team members and coordinating timelines so they are not waiting.